DeSevilla/soundproof/README.md

-Soundproof transforms formalized mathematical proofs into music.
+Soundproof transforms formalized mathematical proofs (or propositions) into music.
 It is currently in a very preliminary stage and has a limited selection of terms.
 The audio synthesis is built with [FunDSP](https://github.com/SamiPerttu/fundsp).
-The mathematical proofs are constructed in a custom Rust implementation of [LambdaPi](https://www.andres-loeh.de/LambdaPi/), a simple version of the dependently-typed lambda calculus (originally in Haskell);
+The mathematical proofs are constructed in a custom Rust implementation of [LambdaPi](https://www.andres-loeh.de/LambdaPi/) (originally in Haskell);
 [Ilya Klyuchnikov's version](https://github.com/ilya-klyuchnikov/lambdapi) was a particular model.
 Artistic influences include Iannis Xenakis, Henry Flynt, Catherine Hennix, Drexciya, Perturbator, Sun Ra, and Odz Manouk.